daniel1noble/colsci_rep/README.md

 This repository contains data collected from the literature to assess to quality of reporting in signal-based colour studies of animal and plant taxa.
 Our literature search includes studies collected in 2013 from research journals likley to do colour signal research.

-To compile, knit to ms.md then run:
+To compile ms, knit to ms.md then in terminal run:

 pandoc ms.md -o ms.pdf --bibliography references.bib --csl j-exp-biol.csl -H ms.sty